 The most significant difference between the two roles is the way information is given.

-A mentor’s primary approach is giving advice, while a coach rarely does so.
-A mentor gives direction and information, while a coach provides guidance to discovering that information.
+- A mentor’s primary approach is giving advice, while a coach rarely does so.
+A mentor gives direction and information, while a coach provides guidance for discovering that information.

 Which Approach Fits You Best?